Christian-History.org does not receive any personally identifiable information from the search bar below.

 If the use of the Textus Receptus matters to you, then the New King James Version is very similar to the NASB, just not quite as accurate.

-For just reading, I use the Name Your Link .
+For just reading, I like to use the Holman Christian Standard Bible.

 This is not necessarily the best Bible version for reading.
 I like it.
 I think it is both slightly more accurate and slightly more readable than the New International Version, which it was designed to replace.